-If you believe someone you know may be a victim or is in a vulnerable position, read our article on signs to watch for.
-If you are a victim and need help, please call the hotline at the National Human Trafficking Resource Center at 1-888-373-7888.
+If you know someone who may be a victim, or is in a vulnerable position, or if you are a victim and need help, please call the hotline at the National Human Trafficking Resource Center at 1-888-373-7888.

 It is time to end the unacceptable cycle of turning a blind eye.
 It is time for us to stand up and take bold action.
-We need to join together to expose this dark crime against humanity and to offer the hope, help, and healing these victims so desperately need.
+We must join together to expose this dark crime against humanity and offer the hope, help, and healing these victims so desperately need.